Have You Ever Wondered if the Following are Legal?

 Yes, Texas law doesn’t require for your vehicle to be in motion to be cited for an open container violation.
 As long as you are on a public road, street, highway, interstate or other publicly maintained way, you can be charged if you have open drinks in a vehicle.
 This could apply to tailgating on a public street, for example.

 Contrary to popular belief, there is no statewide ban prohibiting public consumption of alcohol in Texas, unless you are in a state park or in an area of a city where it has specifically been deemed illegal.
-The rules regarding consumption of alcohol in public fall into two general categories: public places and public places that are permitted to sell alcohol, like bars, taverns, nightclubs, and restaurants.
+The rules regarding public consumption of alcohol fall into two general categories: public places and public places that are permitted to sell alcohol, like bars, taverns, nightclubs, and restaurants.

 It is a Class A misdemeanor to sell or consume alcohol at a place permitted to sell alcohol during the restricted timeframes.
 Special rules apply to sports venues, wineries, distilleries, and special events.